Host a Public Policy Fellow

 • Looking to pursue a mid- or senior-level role in policy or advocacy

-• Live in and have knowledge of the policy landscape in the geographic region of the host organization
+• Have knowledge of the policy landscape in the geographic region of the host organization (if it is not a national organization or agency.)

 • Self-motivated